DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players ask for directions to Argynvostholt, the revenant advises them to travel "west, beyond the walled town, then south upon the ash-gray path."

 If the players mention Strahd's carriage, the revenant notes its disgust for "the beast von Zarovich" and advises the players to be cautious of him and his servants and spies.
 If the players mention the skeletal rider, the revenant shares that "the Wandering One seeks a road to freedom through the mists.
 It will never succeed."

+Before the players depart, the revenant warns them to beware "those who walk in the skins of wolves," who haunt the forests to the west.
+"Once, they did not trouble those who traveled the roads," it rasps.
+"Something has changed, however, and now, their hunger for human flesh cannot be sated."
+(The revenant doesn't know where to find the werewolves' den, or any further information about the pack.)

 The revenant will not leave its post on the bridge under any circumstances.
 # C8.
 Black Carriage